conankiz/Ubuntu-20.04/Samba/Install Samba server.md

 Then run the commands below to enable filesharing and network discovery.

-> netsh advfirewall firewall set rule group="File and Printer Sharing" new enable=Yes
+> $ sudo netsh advfirewall firewall set rule group="File and Printer Sharing" new enable=Yes
-> netsh advfirewall firewall set rule group="Network Discovery" new enable=Yes
+> $ sudo netsh advfirewall firewall set rule group="Network Discovery" new enable=Yes

 File sharing should be enabled on Windows machine after running the commands above.